Australia Sydney

 What is the Free Trade Agreement Between Australia and China?

 Since the implementation of the free trade agreement between Australia and China (ChAFTA), Australia has secured zero tariffs for key products that enter the Asian market.
+Although Australia and China have experienced tensions, the Asian economy is still a key player in Australian industries.
+Expanding a business into Australia provides powerful trading opportunities with Asian markets as well as those Down Under.

 The Australian economy has been stable and growing for over 3 decades consecutively, with overall exports growing since 2016.
 China, Japan, South Korea, India, the US, amongst other countries are Australia’s main buyers, but China’s share of the export pie is currently the biggest.
-According to the United Nations COMTRADE, China alone accounted for over 30% of the overall Australian exports during 2018, which goes to show the importance of the free trade agreement between Australia and China to improve and ease the entry of Aussie product to the Asian market.
+That is what makes the free trade agreement between Australia and China so important.

 Overview: free trade agreement between Australia and China

 The amounts of trade between Australia and China are important for both countries.
 Thanks to its close proximity to China, Australia has become China’s fifth trading partner.
 In the case of Australia, this relationship has a greater impact, as China is the first trading partner in Australia.
-In 2018, exports to China accounted for US$87.73 billion, which was around 30% of the total exports.
+In 2018, exports to China accounted for USD$87.73 billion, which was around 30% of the total exports.

-In the midst of important international exchanges, the free trade agreement between Australia and China guarantees zero tariffs for main exports such as iron and coal, and help boost the services sector as China has listed 68 additional Australian private higher education institutions on a key Chinese Ministry of Education website.
+In the midst of important international exchanges, the free trade agreement guarantees zero tariffs for main exports such as iron and coal, and help boost the services sector as China has listed 68 additional Australian private higher education institutions on a key Chinese Ministry of Education website.
 Incentives such as this, contribute to the increase of the already growing services sector.

-The China-Australia Free Trade Agreement entered into force in December 2015 and serves to guarantee zero tariffs to Aussie products up to 2029.
-As a result of that, Australian producers are able to keep offering competitive prices.
 China is the most important market for Australian agriculture; the trade deal eliminated tariffs for wine and wool, and will eliminate tariffs for beef and dairy by 2024 and 2026 respectively.
 In addition, iron ore, gold, crude petroleum oils, liquefied natural gas, and coking coal have zero tariffs guaranteed as well.

 Thanks to the free trade agreement between Australia and China, almost all Australian products have duty-free access.
 The trade potential increases further from commodities or the services sector alone, there are other sectors that benefit from this trade agreement as well, including telecommunications and financial services.
 With the appropriate market research, there is a wealth of doing business in China.